Reasons Why You Should Have a Logbook

 LOCATION.
 Blanket COA reporting must list the city/town, state, and coordinates in decimal, minute, second format, (DD, MM, SS.S) N (DD, MM, SS.S) W, in the COA reports.
 Tip: Open up the iPhone compass app and it will display the GPS coordinates in the proper format at the bottom of the compass.
 107 remote pilots or 101 recreational flyers are not required to log this but may adopt to.

 BLANK COLUMN.
-If you are operating under your 333 exemption still, track your plan of activities (POA) submissions and NOTAM filing.
-You can also track invoice number, the pre & post voltage of batteries, takeoff or landing damage, equipment malfunctions, or lost link events.
+You can track invoice number, the pre & post voltage of batteries, takeoff or landing damage, equipment malfunctions, or lost link events.

 TYPE OF FLIGHT.
 61.51(b) lists terms like solo/pilot in command/flight, ground training, training received, or simulator training received.
 Notice the * reminds you to look at the top of the page for suggestions.
 333 exemptions allow logging of (training/ proficiency/ experience).
 Optional entries could be ($/testing/recreation).